Tandethsquire/LogicNode/README.md

 // Output could be:
 /* All gadgets are widgets;
 All grommets are gadgets;
-Therefore some grommet is a widget. */
+Therefore some grommets are widgets. */
 ```

 ## Object functions
-These descriptions are sparse in detail for some functions: if in doubt, see the comments in NUMBASLogic.js.
+These descriptions are sparse in detail for some functions: if in doubt, see the comments in Logic.js.
 ### `expected`
 Indicates how many arguments an operator takes (2 for a binary operator AND, OR, IMPLIES; 1 for a unary operator NOT, 0 if none of these options).
 ### `add_child`